Studying Classifier(-Free) Guidance From a Classifier-Centric Perspective: Experiment Details

-We train the postprocessing model using the Adam~\cite{Kingma2014AdamAM} optimizer with a batch size of 512 images and a learning rate of $5\cdot10^{-4}$ for 400k iterations.
+We train both 1) the conditional rectified flow model; and 2) the postprocessing model using the Adam~\cite{Kingma2014AdamAM} optimizer with a batch size of 128 images and a learning rate of $2\cdot10^{-4}$ for 400k iterations.
+For the postprocessing model, following the setup in~\secref{supp sec: nn choice}, we compose a training set of 50k generations sampled with a guidance scale of 1.0, 2.0, and 3.0.
 We store the exponential moving average of the model weights with a decay rate of 0.9999.
-The primary goal of the highlighted changes is to maximize alignment between the capacities of our postprocessing model and the base EDM model while working within our limited computing resources.
-For example, increasing \texttt{num\_res\_blocks} expands our postprocessing model's number of parameters from 34.10 M to 55.97 M, roughly matching the base EDM model's 55.74 M parameters.
+We run each evaluation once.